mpiramoon/GitHubApiPython/Readme.md

 After that you can access the private repository by running:

 ```
-python mp.py {Owner} {Repository} -t={Token}
+python mp.py {pulls/releases} -o={owner} -r={Repository} -t={Token}
 ```

 # Future improvements

-The number of the final results and also the other columns can be defined as input in the program for other uses.
+- Add a flag to choose the number of the results returned

+- Allow the user to choose the information included in the output and its format